James Harrison: All-Pro Jackass

 What’s sad is Harrison runs the risk of tarnishing himself.
 Instead of letting his on field play speak for itself (which is GREAT), Harrison is content showing himself in this light.

 Harrison’s comments send one direct message.
-If you want to get your point across cry racism, spew hate, throw your teammates under the bus and throw in a homophobic slur.
+If you want to get your point across cry unfairness, spew hate, throw your teammates under the bus and throw in a homophobic slur.
 Because insulting and degrading others really tacks on an exclamation point and added emphasis on your self-righteous comments.